 Recess, Sun, Play and Outside Time

 We believe kids need to see the sun, get outside, run around and play with each other.
 The sun is the nourishment to the soul, and getting outside away from the classroom is necessary and is just as important as the learning that occurs in it.
 It reenergizes both the kids and adults alike.
 Always at the teachers’ discretion, kids may even go outside multiple times per day.

 What do the kids learn?

-We use the highest rated learning and teaching standards in the U.S. Most of these standards come from California.
-Teachers use these standards to guide what they teach throughout the year and incorporate these into their projects.
+We use the highest rated learning and teaching standards in the U.S. Teachers use these standards to guide what they teach throughout the year and incorporate these into their projects.
 Since the teachers are the content experts and know the kids’ academic needs, they determine what order and to what extent these standard are taught.
 Our goal is always to go deeper, rather than wider.
 Three times during the course of a school-year, kindergarten – 12th grade students take the MAP.
 This assessment provides teachers with ongoing data on each student and helps them determine how to adjust their instruction accordingly.

 No educator will ever deny that the absolute best thing academic, socially, and emotionally for kids is to keep them engaged in school consistently throughout the year.
 Schools and educators are left spending at least the first month of every school year reengaging kids and re-teaching the concepts, processes, systems and expectations that they need to know, and probably did a few months earlier.

 In our school, we don’t do this.
 We always make the best decisions for and what’s in the best interest of kids.
 Our race is a marathon journey to high school graduation, not a 10 month sprint till May.
 We give our kids frequent mental health breaks of 1-2 weeks throughout a calendar year because this is what’s best for kids.
 Click here to learn more about our Year-Round Calendar.